A Mountain with Many Names

 Without reinforcements and additional supplies, the American forces realized a direct attack on the Forts would not be successful.
 Though they withdrew on September 22nd, the American forces did succeed in taking nearly 300 British prisoners and releasing 118 American prisoners.
 They also destroyed 150 bateaux and burned several outbuildings.
 This raid marked the last attack on Ticonderoga and the only time that Fort Ticonderoga ever came under direct fire from artillery.
 Less than a month later, the British army capitulated at Saratoga.
 By early November, the small British garrison at Ticonderoga burned the remaining structures and retreated to Canada.

 Ticonderoga was characterized then as “the key to the continent.”
 Mount Defiance was the key to Fort Ticonderoga!

 Mount Defiance Today

-Fort Ticonderoga maintains a tour road to the top of Mount Defiance, which provides one of the most spectacular views in the northeast.
+Guests to Fort Ticonderoga can visit Mount Defiance as part of the fort package, which provides one of the most spectacular views in the northeast.
 You can see up and down the Champlain basin, and get an aerial view of Fort Ticonderoga and Mount Independence.
 It is a grand location for appreciating the great water highway which stretches from Montréal to New York City.
-There is a picnic pavilion at the top.